 The radiator is cooled by causing air to flow over it.
 Airflow is achieved by vehicle motion or a fan provided.

-The heated water in the cylinder water jacket becomes light and moves out of the upper connection pipe into the radiator and travels down from the upper tank to the lower tank, rejecting heat as it travels.
+The heated water inside the cylinder water jacket becomes light and moves out of the upper connection pipe into the radiator and travels down from the upper tank to the lower tank, and rejecting heat as it travels.

 This cooled water from the lower tank is passed into the cylinder water jacket and hence circulated again for the process.

-An important limitation of this system is that the cooling depends only on temperature and is independent of engine speed.
+The limitation of this system is that this cooling depends only on temperature and is independent of engine speed.

 Pump Circulation System:

 In this cooling system, the circulation of water is done by providing a centrifugal pump.